ajk-5/WT4Q/WT4Q/public/COOKIES_POLICY.md

 1. What Are Cookies?

-Cookies are small text files stored on your device when you visit WT4Q.
+Cookies are small text files stored on your device when you visit The Nineties Times.
 They help us improve performance, analyze traffic, and deliver relevant ads and content.

 2. Types of Cookies We Use